xtuml/bridgepoint/doc-bridgepoint/notes/8637_pt_antlr_INT.md

   to put the ```antlr.jar``` into the right spot
 5.6  Put a ```.gitignore``` into ```org.xtuml.bp.als/lib/``` to ignore ```antlr.jar```,
   which will also serve to keep the ```lib/ dir``` from disappearing from revision control due to being empty.
-5.6.1  Add a README in that folder that says, "See the dev getting started" for instructions about pt_antlr
+5.6.1  Add a README in that folder that says tells the developer to see the getting started guide instructions about ```pt_antlr```

 6. Implementation Comments
 --------------------------